skammer/vim-css-color/README.md

 Configuration
 -------------

-`g:cssColorVimDoNotMessMyUpdatetime` is used when updatetime value set by plugin (100ms) is interfering with your confiduration.
+`g:cssColorVimDoNotMessMyUpdatetime` is used when updatetime value set by plugin (100ms) is interfering with your configuration.

 `let g:cssColorVimDoNotMessMyUpdatetime = 1`